-In this post, we are going to explore what Erectile Dysfunction is, or ED as it is commonly referred to, who is affected by it, common causes, medication, and treatments, including CBD.
+In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

 What is Erectile Dysfunction

-Erectile Dysfunction, also referred to as impotence, is characterized by the inability to get or keep an erection during sexual activity (Wikipedia).
+Erectile Dysfunction, or impotence, is the inability to get or keep an erection during sexual activity (Wikipedia).

 Who is Affected by Erectile Dysfunction?